rumsystem/quorum/rumlite_test.md

 -. seed_byts is used for
   1. share the group
-  2. provide seed_byts when request cella group to sync your group
+  2. provide seed_byts when register your group to a  cella -. all other items is for app developer to use

--. all other items is for app developer to use
+when create a group, the owner_keyname and neoproducer_keyname are optional, if no keyname is given, a new keypair and key name will be created for you when create the group seed

-when create a group, the owner_keyname and neoproducer_keyname are optional, if no keyname is given, a new keypair and key name will be created for you when create the group seed(work as the previous version) curl -X POST -H 'Content-Type: application/json' -d '{"app_id":"4c0bd5c5-35b6-43b4-92a7-e067a8e7865e", "app_name":"dummy_app", "group_name":"index_group", "consensus_type":"poa", "sync_type":"public", "epoch_duration":5000, "url":"dummy_url_point_to_mywebsite"}' http://127.0.0.1:8002/api/v2/group/newseed | jq
+curl -X POST -H 'Content-Type: application/json' -d '{"app_id":"4c0bd5c5-35b6-43b4-92a7-e067a8e7865e", "app_name":"dummy_app", "group_name":"index_group", "consensus_type":"poa", "sync_type":"public", "epoch_duration":5000, "url":"dummy_url_point_to_mywebsite"}' http://127.0.0.1:8002/api/v2/group/newseed | jq

 result